Modes

 The desktop app pointed at a Stirling PDF instance you run yourself.
 All tools route to your server and no credits apply.
 Whichever license tier your server runs (Free, Server, Enterprise) is what the desktop client gets.

 Stirling PDF running in Docker, Kubernetes, or as a bare-metal JAR, accessed via a browser.
 No credits ever.
-License tier determines which advanced features (unlimited users, SSO, SAML, audit logs, etc.) are unlocked - see Paid Offerings.
+License tier determines your user capacity and which advanced features (SSO, SAML, audit logs, etc.) are unlocked - see Paid Offerings.

 The hosted version at stirling.com/app.
 All processing happens in Stirling's cloud, and every operation costs credits.
 Free accounts include a monthly allowance; paid plans include more credits.
 See Paid Offerings for current pricing.

 The free tier covers up to 5 users.
 Once you have more than 5, you need a paid Server or Enterprise plan.
+Server includes 100 users and adds capacity in blocks of 100; Enterprise is sized to your organization under a custom agreement.
 A paid plan also adds:

-See Paid Offerings for the full feature comparison or contact us if you're not sure which plan fits.
+See Paid Offerings for the full feature comparison, book a demo to see the paid features first-hand, or contact us if you're not sure which plan fits.